ItzYourBread/printly.js/README.md

 ## Printly.js ⚡️

 ## What is Printly.js?
-Printly.js is the remake of console object in JavaScript and much better then console object and Printly.js has colours support on console messages
+Printly.js is the rewrite of console objects in JavaScript and much better then console object and Printly.js has colours support on console messages.

+## Supported on?
+Printly.js has TypeScript and JavaScript supoort.

 ## There are 10 printly objects